 - If posting in inappropriate locations results in damage to University property, restitution will be required from the responsible party.

-Exterior (outdoor) Flyers and Posters
+B. Exterior (Outdoor) Flyers and Marketing

 - Flyers and posters may be posted at outdoor locations up to one week before an event.
 The flyers and posters should be removed immediately following the event.